SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Start by `Downloading <http://code.google.com/p/selenium/downloads/list>`_ the latest binaries and unpack them into a directory.
-From now on, we'll refer to that as ``$WEBDRIVER_HOME``.
+From now on, we'll refer to this directory as ``$WEBDRIVER_HOME``.
 Now, open your favourite IDE and:

  * Start a new project in your favourite IDE/editor
  * Add a reference to all the libraries in ``$WEBDRIVER_HOME``

-You can see that WebDriver acts just as a normal library does: it's entirely self-contained, and you usually don't need to remember to start any additional processes or run any installers before using it, as opposed to the proxy server with Selenium-RC.
+You can see that WebDriver acts just as a normal library does: it is entirely self-contained, and you usually don't need to remember to start any additional processes or run any installers before using it, as opposed to the proxy server with Selenium-RC.